MattCobosco/CarRentalBlazorServer/README_ENG.md

 ## What did I learn?
 - API creation and testing with Swagger.
 - ASP.NET Identity for authorization and authentication, basics of User Claims.
-- Basics of EF Core.
+- Basics of EF Core => creating custom Business Models, CRUD operations and defining Relationships between database tables.
 - Basics of asynchronous tasks.
 - Basics of unit testing.